kcmonceaux/mle-project-challenge-2/README.md

 These tests confirm that the API works as expected and handles both valid and invalid input gracefully.

 4. **Model Performance Evaluation**
-  - After training the model with `create_model.py`, we evaluated its performance using standard metrics (e.g., RMSE, accuracy) on a holdout set from the training data.
+  - After training the model with `create_model.py`, I evaluated its performance using standard metrics (e.g., RMSE, accuracy) on a holdout set from the training data.
   - The model showed reasonable accuracy and generalization to unseen examples, indicating it is suitable for predicting house prices on new data.
   - For further improvement, cross-validation and more advanced metrics can be used to assess overfitting or underfitting.